11annah/11annah.github.io/_pages/cv.md

 <style>
     .indented-paragraph {
         font-size: 14px; /* You can adjust the font size to your preference */
-        display: block; /* Change the display property to block */
+        display: block-inline; /* Change the display property to block */
         margin-top: -7px;
         margin-bottom: 15px;
         padding-left: 40px; /* Adjust the value as needed for full indentation /*